ODAS: Open embeddeD Audition System: Configuring the ODAS library

 \section{Configuring the ODAS library}

 ODAS relies on a custom configuration file that holds all parameters to instantiate the modules in the processing pipeline, with some parameters determined by the microphone array hardware.
+There are some useful guidelines to follow when the microphone array geometry can be customized: 1) the microphones should span all x, y and z dimensions to localize sound sources in the full elevation and azimuth ranges.
+When microphones only span two dimensions, the localization is limited to a half sphere; 2) the microphones should be a few tens of centimeters apart.
+Increasing the microphone array aperture provides better discrimination in low-frequencies, which is well-suited for speech; 3) using a directivity model for closed arrays with microphones installed on rigid surface further reduces the computational load and improves accuracy.
 The structure of each file obeys the configuration format, which is compact and easy to read\footnote{\url{http://hyperrealm.github.io/libconfig/}}.
 The configuration file is divided in many sections: